-- Required extend the OracleExecutionFactory and add SCORE and CONTAINS as supported functions.
+- Required extend the OracleExecutionFactory and add SCORE and CONTAINS as supported pushdown functions by either overriding or adding additional functions in "getPushDownFunctions" method.
 For this example, we'll call the class MyOracleExecutionFactory.
 Add the org.teiid.translator.Translator annotation to the class, e.g. @Translator(name="myoracle") - Optionally register new FunctionModifiers on the start of the ExecutionFactory to handle translation of these functions.
 Given that the syntax of these functions is same as other typical functions, this probably isn't needed the default translation should work. - Create a new translator jar containing your custom ExecutionFactory.
 Refer to Section 3.6, "Packaging" and Section 3.7, "Deployment" for instructions on using the JAR file.
+Once this is extended translator is deployed in the Teiid Server, use "myoracle" as translator name instead of the "oracle" in your VDB's Oracle source configuration.